AlexandrOvcharenko/AggregationGatewayPattern/README.md

-# Routing and Aggregation Gateway Pattern
+# Routing and Aggregation Gateway Patterns

 This project is the implementation of the Rounting and Aggregation Gateway patterns using .NET 6 and Ocelot.
 - QoS circuit breaker